isabella232/Kubernetes-Volume-Addon/README.md

 # Kubernetes Volume Add-on
-This add-on provisions Kubernetes volumes for us by Kubernetes workloads.
+This add-on provisions Kubernetes volumes for use by Kubernetes workloads.

 ## Prerequisites
 * Version 9.1 of Apprenda or greater.